TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-vm-extensions.md

 ## **Recommended Steps**

  - For a list of available VM extensions, in to the Azure Stack Portal, go to the **VM blade** and view the list under **Extensions**.
-For the full list, use the CLI tools:
+For the full list of extensions, use the CLI tools:
      - [Discovering VM Extensions for Linux](https://docs.microsoft.com/azure/virtual-machines/extensions/features-linux)
      - [Discovering VM Extensions for Windows](https://docs.microsoft.com/azure/virtual-machines/extensions/features-windows)